Rigid ideals: Introduction

 Notice that Theorem \ref{theorem_rigid_saturated} fails to address the case of ideals on $\omega_1$.
 We will show that it is consistent relative to the existence of an almost-huge cardinal that $\omega_1$ carries a rigid \emph{presaturated} ideal while $\GCH$ holds.

 \begin{theorem} Suppose that $\kappa$ is an almost-huge cardinal and $\mu<\kappa$ is a regular cardinal.
 Then there is a ${<}\mu$-distributive forcing extension in which there is a rigid presaturated ideal on $\mu^+$ and $\GCH$ holds. \end{theorem} Our proofs of Theorem \ref{theorem_rigid_saturated} and Theorem \ref{theorem_rigid_presaturated} will involve using a variation of a coding forcing introduced by Friedman and Magidor in \cite{MR2548481}, which they used to control the number of normal measures carried by a measurable cardinal.\footnote{A variation of Friedman and Magidor's coding forcing was used by Ben-Neria \cite{MR3397347} to show that \emph{any} well founded order can be realized as the Mitchell order $\lhd(\kappa)$ on a measurable cardinal $\kappa$.} Assuming $\kappa$ is an almost-huge cardinal and $\mu<\kappa$ is regular, we will use a coding forcing to define a forcing $\P$ such that if $G\subseteq\P$ is generic over $V$, then in $V[G]$ we have $\kappa=\mu^+$, there is a saturated ideal $I$ on $\kappa$, and forcing with $\mathcal{P}(\kappa)/I$ over $V[G]$ produces an extension $V[G*H]$ in which $H$ is the unique generic filter for $\mathcal{P}(\kappa)/I$ over $V[G]$.
 Hence the ideal $I\in V[G]$ is rigid.

-We prove Theorem \ref{theorem_rigid_saturated} and Theorem \ref{theorem_rigid_presaturated} below with the proof of Theorem \ref{theorem_rigid_presaturated} coming before that of Theorem \ref{theorem_rigid_saturated}, because the forcing construction for Theorem \ref{theorem_rigid_saturated} is more technical.
-Our proof of Theorem \ref{theorem_rigid_saturated} will be split into two cases: first we prove Theorem \ref{theorem_rigid_saturated} for $\mu$ not the successor of a singular cardinal (see Theorem \ref{theorem_rigid_saturated_mu_not_succ_sing}), then we prove the remaining case in Section \ref{section_singular}.
+The situation in the present article differs from the Friedman and Magidor results \cite{MR2548481} in the following interesting way.
+One may force a measurable cardinal $\kappa$ to cary exactly two measures; whereas if $I$ is a normal ideal on a regular cardinal $\kappa$ and the boolean algebra $P(\kappa)/I$ has a nontrivial automorphism (hence there are at least two generic filters in $V^{P(\kappa)/I}$ for $P(\kappa)/I$), then $P(\kappa)/I$ must have $2^\kappa$ nontrivial automorphism.
+See Section \ref{section_questions} for more details and an open question.